avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 $
 ```

-GNU Make offers a simple solution to this potential issue.
+GNU Make offers a simple solution to guard against this potential issue.
 Just declare `hello` to be phony, like so:

 ```makefile
 .PHONY: hello